dcm4che/dcm4chee-arc-cs/docs/networking/config/storage.rst

     (dcmStorageThreshold)"
     "
+    .. _dcmStorageThresholdExceeded:

+    :ref:`Storage Threshold Exceeded <dcmStorageThresholdExceeded>`",string,"Date and time in format YYYYMMDDHHMMSS.FFFFFF when the Storage Threshold exceeded.

+    (dcmStorageThresholdExceeded)"
+    "
     .. _dcmStorageThresholdExceedsPermanently:

     :ref:`Storage Threshold Exceeds Permanently <dcmStorageThresholdExceedsPermanently>`",boolean,"Indicates to removed the Storage System from the list of configured Storage Systems of the Network AE requesting that Storage System when the Storage Threshold exceeds.

     (dcmStorageThresholdExceedsPermanently)"
-    "
-    .. _dcmStorageThresholdExceeds:

-    :ref:`Storage Threshold Exceeds <dcmStorageThresholdExceeds>`",string,"Date and time in format YYYYMMDDHHMMSS.FFFFFF when the Storage Threshold exceeded.

-    (dcmStorageThresholdExceeds)"
     "
     .. _dcmNoDeletionConstraint: